Staff Profile:Dr Ruth Evans

 - Associate Professor

-- Undergraduate Teaching: Culture and Development in Africa, Culture, Identity and Place, Dissertation
+- Undergraduate Teaching: Culture and Development in Africa, Culture, Identity and Place, Geographies of Development, Dissertation

 - Areas of Interest:

-- Land politics, food security and chronic poverty in West Africa
+- Land politics, food security and gender and intergenerational relations in West Africa

 - Sibling relationships and child- and youth-headed households in East Africa

 - Childhood, care and migration in the UK